-( Course Semester Credits Grade 1.
-Microeconomic Theory AAE 635 635 2.
-Statistics and Econometrics AAE 636 and 637 I & II 636 AAE 050 and 057 - 637 3.
-Economic Analysis Nine credits of AAE taught co at the 500 level or above.
-The M.2 requires an additional 6 credits of AAE taught courses at the 400 lev el - or above.
+Course Semester Credits Grade

+1. Microeconomic Theory AAE 635 635

+2. Statistics and Econometrics I & II AAE 636 and 637 636

+3. Economic Analysis Nine credits of AAE taught courses at the 500 level or above.
+The M.A. requires an additional 6 credits of AAE taught courses at the 400 level or above.
 M.S. students may use research credits (AAE 990) to satisfy the additional 6-credit requirement.

-4. Other Course Work At least 6 credits at the 300 level or above in any department, - including AAE.
-May include independent study courses. - Master of degree conferre d date Major Professor ·
+4. Other Course Work At least 6 credits at the 300 level or above in any department, including AAE.
+May include independent study courses.

+Master of degree con ferreddate ·

+Major Professor •

-\ Taught courses do not include conference courses, such as AAE 699, 990 or 999.
+^{} Taught courses do not include conference courses, such as AAE 699, 990 or 999.